The front of the St. John Paul II Catholic Secondary School building.

 Consequences

-Decisions regarding appropriate and allowable accessories, grooming, etc are at the discretion of the administration.
+Decisions regarding appropriate accessories, grooming, and overall appearance are at the discretion of the school administration.

-Students who do not arrive to class in full and proper uniform are in violation of the uniform policy, and will be sent to the main office for a violation slip.
-The events are recorded and consequences are administered.
+Students who arrive without full and proper uniform are in violation of the dress code and will be sent to the main office for a violation slip.
+These incidents are recorded, and consequences are applied accordingly and may include:

-• Students required to wear head coverings for religious convention may seek exemption with permission of the administration.
-These would be limited to solid black or blue colours.
+Students who wear head coverings for religious reasons may request an exemption through the administration.
+Approved head coverings must be solid black or navy blue.

 Dress Code in TCDSB Schools